Giraffe Facts and Information

 Introduction to Giraffes

-There is no mistaken the giraffe for any other animal out there in the world, it is so unique.
-The tall and lanky body of it covered in spots is very unusual and an animal that most people enjoy seeing.
+There is no way to mistake a giraffe for any other animal out there in the world.
+The tall and lanky body covered in spots is very unusual and an animal that most people enjoy seeing.
 In fact, they are one of the most visited animals at zoos around the world.
-It is also the tallest animal that you will find in the world but that doesn’t stop it from becoming prey for a variety of meat eaters out there in the wild.

-Every single giraffe in the world has its own pattern of spots.
+Every single giraffe in the world has a unique pattern of spots.
 They can be used to help researchers identify them both in the wild and in captivity.
-These spots range in size and shape and even color so you want to give them a very close look the next time you get to see a giraffe.
-The males have darker spots and they don’t have hair on the top of their horns either.
+These spots vary in size, shape, color and separation between each species.

 Top Giraffe Facts